danielhk2004/MP/_pages/about.md

 <div class="profile-card">

-I'm **Daniel Hakimi**, an undergraduate Physics student at **Sharif University of Technology**, Iran.
+I'm Daniel Hakimi, an undergraduate Physics student at Sharif University of Technology.

-My research interests are centered on **General Relativity**, **Quantum Gravity**, **Quantum Field Theory**, and **Spin-Gravity Coupling**.
+My research interests are centered on General Relativity, Quantum Gravity, Quantum Field Theory, and Spin-Gravity Coupling.
 I enjoy studying the mathematical foundations of modern theoretical physics and exploring the interface between gravity and quantum theory.

-Alongside Physics, I am pursuing a **minor in Mathematics**, which complements my interest in mathematical physics.

 This website serves as a place where I share my research, projects, notes, and ideas.